tamberg/iotgauge/README.md

 (Note that LOCAL_NETWORK_* has to be adapted whenever the IoT Gauge is moved to another local network.)

-Then replace RELAY_DOMAIN with your relay domain from https://yaler.net/account (the relay domain starts with gsiot-...)
+Then replace RELAY_DOMAIN with your relay domain from https://yaler.net/account (the string starting with gsiot-...)

 ### Open the Arduino IDE serial monitor